Skip to content

 }

-Fields specific to user tokens¶
+Fields specific to user tokens

-| Field | Description |
+Field Description

-Signed JWT with the participant's identity claims (see below).
-Does NOT replace access_token for API calls — access_token is still the bearer for /api/v1/me/... endpoints. |
+id_token Signed JWT with the participant's identity claims (see below).
+Does NOT replace access_token for API calls - access_token is still the bearer for /api/v1/me/... endpoints.

-The event the participant authenticated in the context of.
-Different sign-ins from the same participant for different events produce different tokens, each with a different event_id. |
+event_id The event the participant authenticated in the context of.
+Different sign-ins from the same participant for different events produce different tokens, each with a different event_id.

-Stable across all the participant's tokens.
-Use this as your foreign key. |
+user_id Stable across all the participant's tokens.
+Use this as your foreign key.

-id_token claims¶
+id_token claims

 {

-"iss": "https://auth.revento.example",
+"iss": "https://auth.revento.app",

 "aud": "your_client_id",